hackclub/hackclub/workshops/login_auth/readme.md

 - CSS
 - JavaScript

-I have already created a code template so you can check it out and i will explain some parts if code which is important.
+I have already created a code template so you can check it out and i will explain some parts of code which is important.

 <img src="https://cloud-9e1ogteoo.vercel.app/7.png">